samryan18/hang-timer/README.md

 This app pairs with my speaker or bluetooth headphones to lead me through a hangboard sesh (or any type of interval sesh!).

 Here is a lil demo.
-The .mov -> .gif converter I used made it slo-mo but it actually counts seconds normally!
+Converting it to gif makes it look slo-mo but I promise it actually counts seconds mostly normally.
 It also plays recordings of my friends telling me to start and stop which is not reflected here :).
 ![Demo](./assets/demo.gif)

 ### FAQ